 Alternatives to the four-year traditional college gaining ground

-Metro Parent asked Judith M. Stahl, M.A., college counselor at Seaholm High School in Birmingham, about changes in the perception and acceptance by students and families of options for higher education beyond the traditional four-year school.
+Metro Parent asked Judith M. Stahl, M.A., college counselor at Seaholm High School in Birmingham and president elect of the Michigan Association for College Admission Counseling, about changes in the perception and acceptance by students and families of options for higher education beyond the traditional four-year school.

 “I’ve witnessed a slow acceptance of beginning a college/career journey at a two-year college transitioning to a four-year institution upon earning either credits or a full associate degree,” says Stahl.

 “I feel this shift is due to two major factors.
 One, community college offers a lesser financial burden than a four-year college as credit hours are less expensive.
 With students/families facing tremendous debt, the option of reducing the cost of an overall education has encouraged more acceptance of heading initially to a two-year school,” Stahl continues.